"A learning experience is one that tells you, 'You know that thing you just did? Don't do that.'"

 Truth in Television

 : want to learn German, live in Germany.
 Want to learn Japanese, go to Japan.
 Hard work is still needed to get to a well rounded skill level you need, because there's no guarantee that learning by experience will cover every critical area.
-Worse, you might pick up bad habits that those with proper training are taught to avoid.
+Worse, because you learn what is "good enough" to get by and lack formal teaching that might spot overlooked errors, you may pick up bad habits that those with proper training are taught to avoid.
 And on the other side, the pure academic approach doesn't account for the "street smarts" and variations not found in the classroom.
 Let's just say there is a good reason why a leader needs to know what it is like at ground zero.

 In Video Games

 , especially RPGs, this is what they are trying to replicate with Experience Points

 , especially in the more complicated leveling methods where performing an action repeatedly gives you more points to allocate to that skill area

 , Book Dumb